cagov/covid19.ca.gov-site-handbook/pages/content-formatting.md

 * Use sentence case.
 Capitalize the first word and proper nouns.
 It’s friendlier and helps readers recognize proper nouns.
 * Make the name of your page an h1 header.
 Only use one h1 header per page.
 * Use header levels in ascending numerical order.
 Do not skip steps.
 It’s OK to repeat header levels.
+* Exception: Questions in accordion format are always in h4 format, no matter what size header has gone before it.
 * Always have at least one line of text between headers.
 * Do not use header tags for full sentences or non-header body text.